moschiel/esp_mesh_iot/README.md

    - The user can send the firmware URL to update all nodes in the mesh network.
    - A socket is opened between the browser and the root ESP, allowing the user to monitor the update progress.

-5. **Manual Switching Between AP (Access Point) Mode and Mesh Mode**:
-   - It is possible to manually switch between AP and Mesh modes through a pin described in the code.
-   - An LED indicates the connection status and operation mode.

 ## Interpreting the LED

 The LED indicates the current state of the ESP32.
 The LED used is the default LED of the DevKit1 module:

 - **LED blinking very fast (~5 times per second)**: This indicates that the ESP32 is not connected and is trying to connect to the mesh network or is trying to initiate AP mode.
-If this state persists for too long, try changing the ESP mode manually to Access Point mode to check the configurations.
+If this state persists for too long, try changing the ESP mode manually to Access Point mode to check the configurations, or reset to factory (See section **Troubleshooting Pins** for details)

    ![WhatsApp Video 2024-07-19 at 19 05 14](https://github.com/user-attachments/assets/1c8c87c1-aade-4880-aab9-e3226bf6db12)

-- **LED blinking rapidly (~2.5 times per second)**: This indicates that the button (pin D5) has been connected to GND and held long enough to change the ESP32 mode (AP mode / MESH mode).
+- **LED blinking rapidly (~2.5 times per second)**: This indicates that one of the troubleshotting pins has been connected to GND and held long enough to accept the command.
+(See section **Troubleshooting Pins** for details)

    ![WhatsApp Video 2024-07-19 at 18 00 28](https://github.com/user-attachments/assets/7dd2ba66-d8a0-4c68-8436-7d66273f339d)